Google logo4.8

 Free appointment image

-In regression, visual acuity decreases after a previously successful laser treatment and develops into a renewed vision impairment.
-It's important to distinguish this from so-called presbyopia.
-This is not a refractive error, but a natural aging process of the eye lens inside the eye.
-As the eye lens increasingly loses elasticity, people from about age 45 find it increasingly difficult to see close up.
-Since presbyopia cannot be lasered at the same time as farsightedness, there are alternatives such as reading glasses or refractive lens exchange.
+In the case of regression, vision diminishes after a previously successful laser treatment, resulting in the recurrence of a refractive error.
+It is important to distinguish this from presbyopia, which is not a refractive error but a natural aging process of the eye's lens.
+As the lens gradually loses its elasticity, individuals around the age of 45 and older find it increasingly difficult to see objects up close.
+Since presbyopia cannot be corrected simultaneously with refractive errors for distance vision using laser treatment, alternatives such as reading glasses or refractive lens exchange are available.

 What can you do for optimal healing of the eye?

-It is very important to us that you feel sufficiently informed and prepared before your treatment.
-So if you have any questions or uncertainties regarding symptoms or behavior after the treatment, either in advance or directly after the treatment, our Customer Care Team is always happy to assist you.
+We want you to feel fully informed and prepared before your treatment.
+If you have any questions or uncertainties about symptoms or post-treatment behavior—whether before or directly after the procedure—our Customer Care Team is always happy to assist you.

 Free preliminary examination